 - The resulting differences in attitudes and needs across segments is logical and valuable for planning communications and tailoring products.

 Segmentation is a versatile tool that can answer many questions marketers have about a current or emerging market.
 Depending on the goals of the study, a researcher can segment a market based on a variety of variables including attitudes, needs, demographics, and social and economic variables.
-Segmentation is a complex tool to implement but yields rich results for marketing managers.
+Segmentation is a complex tool to implement but yields rich results to guide business strategies.